 UCLA Extension does not have an institutional citation method preference and as a result instructor are able to use whichever citation method they prefer.
 However, there are citation methods that are commonly used within specific academic disciplines.
-Ultimately, as

 - Humanities (English, Philosophy, Language, etc), Communications, – Primarily use MLA (Modern Language Association).
 Visit Purdue University’s Online Writing Lab excellent guide on using MLA